Thermoelectric transport properties of gapless pinned charge density waves: Holographic model of gapless CDW

 In the weak pinning regime ($A= 0.04$), the results have precisely the shape predicted by the effective theory, see Fig.\ref{fig:AC_cond}: the peak located at finite frequency $\omega_0$.
-As we discuss in more detail in the Supplementary material \ref{app:fitting}, given these AC line-shapes we can perform a set of cross-checks of the model expressions \eqref{fig:AC_cond}.
-Firstly, we obtain the same values of hydrodynamic coefficients when independently fitting $\sigma, \alpha$ and $\kappa$.
-Moreover, we can extract thermodynamic data from the AC linear response fits, which agree with the data obtained as the operator expectation values in the ground state of the model.
-This check also shows that the extra thermodynamic quantities, discussed in \cite{Armas:2019sbe,Armas:2019sbe,Armas:2021vku}, like the lattice pressure, play at most a subleading role in our treatment and can be safely neglected.
+As we discuss in Appendix Sec.\,C, we perform a set of cross-checks of the model expressions \eqref{fig:AC_cond}.
+Firstly, we obtain the same values of hydrodynamic coefficients when independently fitting $\sigma, \alpha$ and $\bar \kappa$.
+Moreover, we extract thermodynamic data from the AC linear response fits, which agree with the data obtained as the operator expectation values in the ground state of the model.
+This check also shows that the extra thermodynamic quantities, discussed in \cite{Armas:2019sbe,Armas:2019sbe,Armas:2021vku,Ammon:2020xyv}, like the lattice pressure, can be safely neglected.
 Finally, we get excellent agreement between the DC conductivities, obtained by the expressions \eqref{equ:DC_hydro} using the values of the hydrodynamic coefficients from the AC fits, and the DC transport properties evaluated using the near horizon data in the holographic ground state, as we discuss in a moment.
-All these checks support the statement that the effective theory of pinned CDW, outlined in Sec.\,\ref{sec:hydro} does indeed describe well the results which we obtain in the holographic model.
+These checks support the statement that the effective theory of pinned CDW from Sec.\,\ref{sec:hydro} describes well the holographic results.